cpaloia/typescript-book/docs/types/interfaces.md

 ## Classes can implement interfaces

-If you want to use *classes* that must follow and object structure that someone declared for you in an `interface` you can use the implements keyword to ensure compatibility.
+If you want to use *classes* that must follow an object structure that someone declared for you in an `interface` you can use the implements keyword to ensure compatibility.

 ```ts
 interface Point {